mdn/content/files/en-us/web/progressive_web_apps/guides/what_is_a_progressive_web_app/index.md

 ### PWAs and the browser

 When you visit a website in the browser, it's obvious that the website is "running in the browser".
-The browser UI provides a visible frame around the website including UI features like back/forward buttons and a title for the page, and the Web APIs your website calls are implemented by the browser engine.
-So the browser provides a kind of virtual machine for executing the website's code.
+The browser UI provides a visible frame around the website, including UI features like back/forward buttons and a title for the page.
+The Web APIs your website calls are implemented by the browser engine.
+The browser provides a kind of virtual machine for executing the website's code.

-PWAs typically look like platform-specific apps, so they usually don't have the browser UI around them, but they are, as a matter of technology, still websites.
+PWAs typically look like platform-specific apps－usually displayed without the browser UI around them － but they are, as a matter of technology, still websites.
 This means they need a browser engine, like Chrome or Firefox, to manage and run them.
-With a platform-specific app, it's the platform OS that manages the app, and provides an environment in which it runs.
-With a PWA, it's a browser engine that performs this background role, just like it does for normal websites.
+With a platform-specific app, the platform OS manages the app, providing the environment in which it runs.
+With a PWA, a browser engine performs this background role, just like it does for normal websites.

 ![Diagram comparing the runtime environment for traditional websites, PWAs, and platform-specific apps](pwa-environment.svg)

 In our documentation for PWAs, we sometimes refer to the browser playing this background role.
-We might say, for example, "the browser starts a PWA's service worker when a push notification is received".
+We might say, for example, "The browser starts a PWA's service worker when a push notification is received."
 Here, the browser's activity is entirely in the background.
-From the PWA's point of view, it might as well be the operating system which started it, and for some systems, such as Chromebooks, there may not even be a distinction between "the browser" and "the operating system".
+From the PWA's point of view, it might as well be the operating system that started it.
+For some systems, such as Chromebooks, there may not even be a distinction between "the browser" and "the operating system."

 ### Technical features of PWAs